rbkmoney/fraudo/README.md

 Language for describing antifraud patterns

-Provides the ability to describe the required set of rules for characteristics and treggers for attempts at fraudulent actions
+Provides the ability to describe the required set of rules for characteristics and triggers for attempts at fraudulent actions

 #### Syntax